 Ian M Adelstein

-This summer I am co-organizing a workshop on Filling Volumes, Geodesics, and Intrinsic Flat Convergence with Christina Sormani at Yale.
+Last summer I co-organized a workshop on Filling Volumes, Geodesics, and Intrinsic Flat Convergence with Christina Sormani at Yale.

 Here is my arxiv page.